ascot4fusion/ascot5/README.rst

 .. code-block:: bash

-   conda create --file ascot5/requirements.txt --name ascotenv conda activate ascotenv
+   conda create --name ascotenv
+   conda activate ascotenv

-Whichever was chosen, the python package can be installed with (assuming the code is located in "ascot5" folder)
+Whichever was chosen, the python package can be installed with (assuming the code is located in ``ascot5`` folder)

 .. code-block:: bash